Zani231089/Term_3_Final_brief_Assessment/README.md

 ## About The Project

-Evergreen allows users to browse and filter different plants to find the perfect addition to their home.
+Pacific Luxury is a cruise line that aims to cntribute to the excitement and fun of people who join the cruise ship to various islands like Fiji or the Cook Islands

 ### Home